 When I was brainstorming my list of annoyances, I came up with a long list of items.
-So I thought I’d break it up into several parts, with this post/video focusing on airport and airplane annoyances.
-I’ll share my hotel and general travel pet peeves in another post.
+So I thought I’d break it up into several parts, with this post/video focusing on the top 13 things I hate about air travel.
+I’ll share my hotel pet peeves in another post.

 Below are my top 13 airport and airplane annoyances and pet peeves: